MartinQueval/HealthServ/README.md

 - restart_hour = 16:00 ❌
 - restart_hour = "16:00" ✅

-Please note that this change will take effect on the next automatic restart.
+`⚠️ Please note that this change will take effect on the next automatic restart.`

 #### 3. Change Memory clear frequence
 Under the reboot section, there is the memory clear rate.